 There are two main types of dietary fats: saturated and unsaturated.
-Saturated fats are primarily found in animalderived foods such as fatty meats, cheese, butter and other whole milk dairy products as well as prepared foods such as pizza, baked goods, and many desserts.
-A diet high in saturated fat has long been associated with health conditions such as diabetes, cardiovascular disease and obesity.
-Unsaturated fats, including monounsaturated and polyunsaturated fats, such as those found in olive oil, almonds and grape seed oil, may help to decrease the risk of diabetes, cardiovascular disease and obesity.
-Research shows that variation in the FTO gene can impact the body's response to saturated and unsaturated fat.
+Saturated fats are primarily found in animalderived foods such as fatty meats, cheese, butter and other whole milk dairy as well as prepared foods such as pizza, baked goods and many desserts.
+For athletes, it is important to focus on calories that are contributing to health and performance, while minimizing calories that play less of a role in your performance diet.
+Saturated fats should be limited in an athlete's diet since they are not necessary to improve health or performance and are only needed in very small amounts.
+Unsaturated fats, such as those found in olive oil, almonds and grape seed oil, may help to decrease the risk of many chronic diseases.
+Current research shows that variation in the FTO gene can impact the response to saturated and unsaturated fat.
+For individuals with the AA or TA variant, a high intake of unsaturated fat, and low intake of saturated fat in the diet can help facilitate weight loss, decrease fat stores around the abdomen and decrease the risk for obesity.